remarkablemark/remarkablemark.github.io/_posts/2021/2021-02-28-migrate-husky-4-to-5.md

 ---
 layout: post
-title: Migrate husky 4 to 5
+title: Migrate husky 4 to 7
 date: 2021-02-28 16:16:29
+updated: 2021-12-18 19:20:20
-excerpt: Migrate husky 4 to 5 using npm CLI husky-4-to-5.
+excerpt: How to migrate husky 4 to 7 using the npm package husky-4-to-5.
 categories: npm npx cli husky migration
 ---

-> **TL;DR**: run in your command-line:
+> **TL;DR**: migrate husky from 4 to 7:
 >
 > ```sh
 > npx husky-4-to-5
 > ```

+This post goes over how to migrate [husky](https://github.com/typicode/husky) from 4 to 7 using the npm package [husky-4-to-5](https://github.com/remarkablemark/husky-4-to-5).

 ## Problem

 [Husky](https://typicode.github.io/husky/)'s [maintainer](https://github.com/typicode) created a migration tool [husky-4-to-5](https://github.com/typicode/husky-4-to-5) but it didn't suit my needs.

-It requires you to be on npm 7+ and there's a lot of manual work of updating scripts and removing leftover files.
+It requires you to be on npm 7+ and there's a lot of manual work of updating scripts and removing leftover files:

-To migrate for an npm project:

 ```sh
 npm exec -- github:typicode/husky-4-to-5 --package-manager npm